castore-dev/castore/packages/dynamodb-event-storage-adapter/README.md

 ### 📸 `ImageParser`

-This library also exposes a useful `ImageParser` class to parse [DynamoDB stream](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.html) images from a `DynamoDbSingleTableEventStorageAdapter`.
+This library also exposes a useful `ImageParser` class to parse [DynamoDB stream](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.html) images from a `DynamoDBSingleTableEventStorageAdapter`.
 It will build a correctly typed `NotificationMessage` ouf of a stream image, unmarshalling it, removing the prefix of the `aggregateId` in the process and validating the `eventStoreId`:

 ```ts
 import { ImageParser } from '@castore/dynamodb-event-storage-adapter';